 2. Adipose Tissue: Adipose tissue is a type of fat found beneath the skin.
 It stores energy, provides insulation to keep the body warm, and acts as a cushion to protect organs and joints.

 3. Dermis: The dermis is the layer of skin beneath the epidermis.
-It contains blood vessels, nerves, hair follicles, and connective tissue, providing strength, and elasticity, and supporting the skin’s ability to sense touch and pressure.
+It contains blood vessels, nerves, hair follicles, and connective tissue, providing strength and elasticity and supporting the skin’s ability to sense touch and pressure.

 4. Epidermis: The epidermis is the outermost layer of skin.
 It protects the body from harmful substances, prevents water loss, and contains skin cells that produce melanin, which gives skin its color and protects it from UV rays.

-5. Middle Turbinate: The middle turbinate is part of the nasal structure, not the skin, but helps with airflow and humidification inside the nose.
+5. Middle Turbinate: The middle turbinate is part of the nasal structure, not the skin, but it helps with airflow and humidification inside the nose.
 It can affect the skin around the nose if there’s congestion.

 6. Subcutaneous Layer: The subcutaneous layer is located under the dermis.
 It consists of fat and connective tissue, providing insulation, energy storage, and cushioning to protect internal organs and help regulate body temperature.